Parasites

 definition

-Last update: 08/04/2024 [1, 2, 3, 4, 5, 6]
+[1, 2, 3, 4, 5, 6]

-There are three classes of parasites that cause human disease:
+Three classes of parasites cause human disease:

 ProtozoaHelmintheEctoparasite